efriel/TestWork7439/README.md

-# WordPress Custom City Temperature App
+# WordPress List of Cities Temperature App

 ## Introduction
 This project is a WordPress-based assignment application showcasing the integration of custom post types, fields, and taxonomies with a public API to display city temperatures.
 It demonstrates how to manage custom content and dynamically fetch data using OpenWeatherMap.